stacks-network/docs/src/pages/write-smart-contracts/clarinet.md

 });
 ```

 For more information on assertions, review [asserts][] in the Deno standard library.
-For more information on the available
+For more information on the
-Clarity calls in Deno, review the [Deno Clarity library][].
+available Clarity calls in Deno, review the [Deno Clarinet library][].

 ## Additional reading